Roberta Collins

 Roberta Collins (born Roberta Lee Hefley, November 17, 1944 – August 16, 2008) was a film and television actress who was known for her attractive physique, blonde, curly hair, and Marilyn Monroe appearance.
 She starred in many exploitation films, including the prostitute Clara in Tobe Hooper's Eaten Alive and Matilda the Hun in the science-fiction film Death Race 2000.

 Jack Hill, who directed her in The Big Doll House, said of her, "I think she could have had a great career, but she couldn't get her personal life together ... she would be fantastic one day, do everything right, and then she would be out until 4 am partying and the next day she would be useless."

 Career

-Collins was born Roberta Lee Hefley in 1944.
-She was married to Gunther Collins from 1966 to 1970 and took his surname.
-The couple had one child, a son named Michael.
-She won numerous beauty contests growing up, and was signed to a contract with a studio almost immediately after graduation from high school.
-Her option was not picked up, though, something that was repeated with another studio, "so that made me want to study and become a good actress", she later said.
+Collins was signed to a contract with a studio almost immediately after graduation from high school.
+Her option was not picked up, though, something that was repeated with another studio, "so that made me want to study and become a good actress," she later said.